hivemq/helm-charts/README.md

 This repository contains HiveMQ Helm charts.

+== Usage

+**Quick start**

+Add the HiveMQ Helm Chart repository to your Helm installations:

+`helm repo add hivemq https://hivemq.github.io/helm-charts`

+Install the HiveMQ Helm Chart:

+`helm upgrade --install hivemq hivemq/hivemq-operator`

+The result of this command is a running HiveMQ cluster on your Kubernetes cluster that is maintained and managed by the HiveMQ Kubernetes Operator.

+See the [HiveMQ documentation](https://www.hivemq.com/docs/operator/4.5/kubernetes-operator/deploying.html#helm-chart) for more detailed instructions on how to use the helm chart.

+== Contributing

+If you want to contribute to HiveMQ Maven Extension Archetype, see the link:CONTRIBUTING.md[contribution guidelines].

-**NOTE** Every merge to master must imply an increased minor version of the chart to indicate that the templating has changed.
+**NOTE** Every PR to master must imply an increased minor version of the chart to indicate that the templating has changed.

+== License

+HiveMQ Maven Extension Archetype is licensed under the `APACHE LICENSE, VERSION 2.0`.
+A copy of the license can be found link:LICENSE[here].